 However, Gramalote’s relocation wouldn’t be completely sound if the impact of the new town and road infrastructure on sensitive biodiversity was not assessed.

 Our own Tremarctos-Colombia, which operates as an early warning system of the impact of infrastructure development on the country’s biodiversity, is being used to complete this part of the puzzle.
 Tremarctos is supported by Findeter (Colombia’s development bank) and the ministry of the environment, and is being used in this project under the leadership of my colleague at Conservation International-Colombia, Patricia Bejarano.

 Gramalote’s new location will be a place with low risk of landslides that receives benefits from surrounding natural areas that provide a continuous clean water supply, natural hazard mitigation and tourism opportunities.
 The designation of the new location will also facilitate government enforcement of the protection mechanisms that exist to ensure the conservation of the critical natural areas that provide these services.
 In early 2013 it is expected that our team, in consultation with the local communities, will decide the best location for the “new” Gramalote in order to start the rebuilding process.

 We firmly believe that the application of these cutting-edge critical natural capital mapping technologies can fundamentally help us ensure that the new Gramalote can thrive precisely because of its interaction with nature, rather than being threatened by it.

-Leonardo Sáenz is an eco-hydrologist at CI.
+Leonardo Sáenz is an eco-hydrologist at Conservation International.
 Thanks to Patricia Bejarano, CI-Colombia’s land use planning coordinator, for her contribution to this blog.